luapower/nw/nw.md

 1. the `app:quitting()` event is fired.
 If it returns false, quitting is aborted.
 2. the `win:closing()` event is fired on all non-parented windows.
    If any of them returns false, quitting is aborted.
-3. `win:close(true)` is called on all windows.
+3. `win:close(true)` is called on all windows (in reverse-creation order).
    If new windows are created during this process, quitting is aborted.
 4. the app loop is stopped.

-Calling quit() when the loop is not running or if quitting is in progress does nothing.
+Calling `quit()` when the loop is not running or while quitting is in progress does nothing.

 #### `app:autoquit(t|f)` <br> `app:autoquit() -> t|f`